JLKwong/Tribute-Page/README.md

 https://jlkwong.github.io/Tribute-Page/

+NOTE: Due to ethical concerns, the person being tributed has been removed.
+I am open to requests via my contact information below.

 # Goal/Purpose
 The goal/purpose of this Black History Month project is to inspire black people by creating tribute pages, of modern black professionals in tech and/or business, that contain links to resources/programs for black people to get into tech and/or business.